BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 If you want a gigantic and spectacular experience, Tomorrowland is the obvious choice.
 If you want a more alternative atmosphere, Dour is probably one of the best festivals to attend.
 If you like drum and bass, dubstep, and heavy sounds, Rampage Open Air is a must.
 If you want hardstyle, rawstyle, and a big indoor punch, Reverze is a reference.

-FAQ — Techno, Hard Techno, and Electro Festivals in Belgium
+FAQ — Techno, hard techno, and electro festivals in Belgium

 What are the best techno festivals in Belgium?

 For hard techno in Belgium, Dour Festival, Rave Rebels, FCKNYE Brussels, certain editions of Extrema Outdoor, and some Kompass events are worth watching.
-Rampage Open Air is also becoming more interesting for fans of harder sounds, as the festival now incorporates more hard music, hard dance, and sounds close to hard techno.
+Rampage Open Air is also becoming more interesting for fans of hard sounds, as the festival now incorporates more hard music, hard dance, and sounds close to hard techno.

 Is Rampage Open Air a techno festival?